DeeMetuso/Java/README.md

     }
 }

+# Java basic fundamentals
+-- What is a variable?
+A variable is a designated label for a memory location, constituting the fundamental storage unit in a program.
+The content within a variable can be modified during the course of program execution.
+Essentially, a variable is solely a designation for a memory location, and any operations conducted on the variable impact that specific memory location.
+All variables must be declared before employing them.

 # Data Types

 A data type establishes the range of values a variable can assume.
 For instance, if a variable is of the int data type, it is restricted to holding only integer values.